slap42/slap42/README.md

 - Allow configuring the number of players able to join a server
 - IP whitelists/blacklists for servers
 - Cleanup the switch statements in Client/Server to make them easier to read
-- Point logs at an in-game console instead of stderr/stdout
+- Point logs at an in-game console instead of stderr/stdout?
 - Delta time
 - Camera mouse control on a Linux VM goes crazy and will sometimes cause a segfault
 - Terrain flickering bug reported on Windows
 - Might be a race condition causing enet_peer_send to fail?
+- Usernames
+- Joystick controls
+- Controls rebinding
 - Move ALL controls (kb/mouse and cursor input modes) to a single controls file
-- Usernames